kevingstewart/f5-apm-forward-proxy-connection-based-auth/explicit-forward-kerberos/README.md

           }
       }

 - Create a Per-Request policy of type 'All'.
-In the VPE, minimally add an iRule aganet at the beginning with Expect Data set to "HTTP".
+In the VPE, minimally add an iRule agent at the beginning with Expect Data set to "HTTP".

-The iRule event calls the iRule on the TCP tunnel VIP and collects the authenticated username from the sharedvar variable and pushes to a perflow variable.
+The iRule event in the Per-Request policy calls the iRule on the TCP tunnel VIP and collects the authenticated username from the sharedvar variable and pushes to a perflow variable.
 From there add any additional logic as needed.
 It may also be *more* efficient to perform any directory service queries in the sideband Kerberos policy (one time per authentication step vs. per-request), and send those in the sharedvar variable (as a list object).

+Also note that you should not perform any logic in the SWG-Explicit access policy attached to the TCP tunnel VIP, as there will be ONE access policy created for each source IP address (could be multiple users).
+Processing in the Per-Request policy, based on logon information collected in the sideband Kerberos authentication iRule ensures that policy processing is unique to each user request.